wumingxin238/ip/docs/README.md

 ## Getting Started

-1. Launch the application.
+1. Ensure you have Java 17 installed.
+2. Launch the application by double-clicking on the jar file or use java -jar Cherish,jar.
 You should see the main window appear.
-2. The chatbot will greet you with a welcome message: `Hello!
+3. The chatbot will greet you with a welcome message: `Hello!
 I'm Cherish.
 What can I help you with today?`
-3. Type your commands into the text field at the bottom of the window and press Enter or click the "Send" button.
+4. Type your commands into the text field at the bottom of the window and press Enter or click the "Send" button.

 ---